friendly-bits/geoip-shell/Documentation/DETAILS.md

 **geoip-shell-fetch.sh**
-- Fetches IP lists for given list IDs from RIPE or from ipdeny or from MaxMind.
+- Fetches IP lists for given list IDs from one of the supported sources: RIPE, ipdeny, MaxMind, IPinfo.
 - Parses, validates, compiles the downloaded lists, and saves each one to a separate file.
 - Implements extensive sanity checks at each stage (fetching, parsing, validating and saving) and handles errors if they occur.